Dennis Edward Mitchell Obituary (2022) WiscNews.com

 He was preceded in death by his parents.

-A funeral service will be held at 11:00 a.m. on Tuesday, April 5, 2022 at Walnut Hill Bible Church with Pastor Dan Gunderson officiating.
-Visitation will be held on Monday, April 4, 2022 from 4:00 p.m. until 7:00 p.m at the church.
-Burial will follow the church service at Plainville Cemetery in Dell Prairie Township.
+A funeral service was held on Tuesday, April 5, 2022, at Walnut Hill Bible Church with Pastor Dan Gunderson officiating.
+Visitation was held on Monday, April 4, 2022, at the church.
+Burial was followed at Plainville Cemetery in Dell Prairie Township.
 In lieu of flowers, memorials may be made to the family.
 The Redlin-Ertz Funeral Home is assisting the family.